cloud-gov/cg-site/content/apps/basic-deploy-troubleshooting.md

 The most direct way to view events related to your application through the deploy process is `cf logs APPNAME`.
 Used alone, `cf logs` will tail the combined stream of logs from each Cloud Foundry service involved in your application deploy.
 Running with the recent flag as in `cf logs APPNAME --recent` will stream the entire loggregator buffer for your app.

 **API:**
-Calls to stop, start and udpate the application.
+Calls to stop, start and update the application.
 Exit status of errors reported by the DEA.

 **App:**
 Stdout and stderr of the application start command.